 So I stopped going, and ED told me that I was beyond help.
 I was starting to believe it.

 A week or so into my second semester, I was heading through the dormitory lobby when I happened to look up.
-What I saw stopped me in my tracks: it was a poster taped to a column, it was a lifesaver amongst endless waves.
+What I saw stopped me in my tracks: it was a poster taped to a column, but it felt like a neon signal with flashing lights.
 In red and black, it boldly said– Are you or someone you know struggling with an eating disorder?

 When I introduced myself that day, I said my name and stated my diagnosis like I was talking about the weather.
 As I opened my mouth to explain how I had ended up there, I found that my throat had swelled shut and tears were pouring down my face.
-Next thing I knew, I was sobbing uncontrollably.
-I think it’s an important, reoccurring moment in recovery when you realize just how hard it is to have an eating disorder.
-And though I couldn’t speak any more that meeting, I went back the next week.
+I think it’s an important, reoccurring moment in recovery when you recognize just how hard it is to have an eating disorder.
+Though I couldn’t speak any more that meeting, I went back the next week.
 And the week after that.
-And the week after that.
+And after that.

-I went to those EDA meetings every single week until I transferred to a different school a year and a half later.
 Having a space where I could talk freely about my mental illness with people who were understanding and supportive helped me survive.
-Then it helped me thrive.
-In that year and a half, I went from shivering with fear outside that door to eagerly waiting outside of it, excited to see my recovery community and ready to share both progress and pain.
+Those meetings gave me the priceless gift of hope, and kept me engaged in my recovery.
+When I had a recovery victory, I knew I could share it people who would understand what it meant.
+And when I was in the depths of an episode, in pain and alone, I found comfort knowing I would have a place to talk about it when I reached the other side.
+In that year and a half I went from being frozen with fear outside that door to easily opening it, excited to see my recovery community and ready to share both progress and pain.

-* I’m going to put asterisks by all ED-thoughts.
-It’s an indicator that this thought isn’t true.
-It’s a damaging thought used by my eating disorder to increase my suffering, and it’s usually quite effective.
-But it’s important to note this is NOT true and every moment I have spent in recovery was valuable.
-Every day I kept going led to where I am today!
+* This isn’t true.
+This is a thought generated by my mental illness to increase my suffering.
+Every moment I have spent in recovery was valuable, and each day I kept going led to where I am now!